 - Browser Report/Summary

-- Breaks down site requests and successful page visits by different browsers.
+- Browser Report/Summary breaks down site requests and successful page visits by different browsers.

 - Operating System Report

-- A list of operating systems used by people visiting your site (e.g., Windows, Linux, NT, and so on).
+- A list of operating systems used by people visiting your site (e.g., Windows, Linux, Apple, and so on).
 These are sorted by number of requests.

 - Status Code Report